 Then, schedule your pins with Tailwind to as many group boards as you want.

 Remember not to spam the group’s feed and follow the group owner’s rules.
 Be aware that some Pinterest Groups don’t allow Pins with affiliate links.

-Things to Consider When Using Pinterest for Affiliate Marketing
+Things to Consider when Talking Affiliate Marketing Pinterest

 Don’t spam.
 Pinterest doesn’t like spam, so don’t over do it!
 Your followers, your group board members, and Pinterest will like you more if you aren’t annoying about your affiliate pins.
 Honestly, the ratio of your blog post pins should be MUCH higher than your pins that lead directly to an affiliate.